Tyrn/wei/the-insider-en.typ

      The  door slammed behind Ashinik  and  Bemish still  sat  the  same way looking absent-mindedly at a field through the window.
 He picked up a lot of Empire's customs in his two  years on Weia.
-One thing  he  hadn't apparently done yet - he had never killed a man because he wanted his wife.
+One thing  he  hadn't apparently done yet---he had never killed a man because he wanted his wife.

      Now, in seven months after their last meeting,  Bemish  didn't have any feelings towards ex-zealot Ashinik who started to resemble, frighteningly, a polished novice broker.
 He only  felt quite annoyed thinking about  the lost BOAR  shares.
 On  the  other hand,  the  accident  brought  Bemish  certain benefits.
-It had somehow leaked out - probably via Shavash who  didn't find anything appalling there - and it improved Bemish's reputation tremendously.
+It had somehow leaked out---probably via Shavash who  didn't find anything appalling there---and it improved Bemish's reputation tremendously.
 The biggest people on Weia knew that the Earthman hadn't  turned his  friend into for money and it was  a Weian custom not to betray friends.
 It would be fine  to send  an innocent  man  to  the gallows  to  help your friend or to